marcflohrer/playlistgenerator/README.md

 ## Configuration

 To address discrepancies in song metadata between Spotify playlists and your local music library, you can use the tag mapping feature.
 This is particularly useful if you prefer not to modify your MP3 tags manually.
 Unmatched files will be listed in 'logger.txt' in the directory specified by the '-m' parameter.
+Another reason to add a tag mapping is when the artist name contains a character, like in the band name 'Does It Offend You, Yeah?'.
+Due to parsing rules, everything after the comma is ignored, necessitating a tag mapping that removes the comma.

 - Modify the application's behavior by adjusting the arguments in the `launch.json` file.
 - For tag mapping, add your mappings to `appsettings.json` under "TagMismatchMap".
 Example: